openstack-archive/fuel-docs/pages/pre-install-guide/4400-nodes-roles.rst

 When planning your OpenStack deployment, you must determine the proper mix of node types and what roles will be installed on each.
+When you create your OpenStack environment, you will :ref:`assign a role or roles<assign-roles-ug>` to each node server.

 All production environments should be deployed for :ref:`high availability<ha-term>`